What is MariaDB, How to Install it on Ubuntu 14.04

 By default, a MariaDB installation has an anonymous user, allowing anyone to log into MariaDB without having to have a user account created for them.

-This is intended only for testing, and to make the installation go a bit smoother.
-You should remove them before moving into a production environment.
+It is intended only for testing, and to make the installation go a bit smoother.
+You should remove those before moving into a production environment.

 Remove anonymous users?
 [Y/n]